VisionsOfficial/sandbox-participant/README.md

 Sometimes when running ts-node for development and having set custom types in a types folder declared in the typeRoots of tsconfig.json, the IDE will show everything fine but the dev start will fail due to ts-node node recognizing these types.

 The solution was to --transpile-only when running ts-node, so adding -T flag to the nodemon.json command

+## tsconfig.json and typeRoots

+Apparently, having a subdirecroty inside of the types directory makes typescript unable to find types that are set in that subdirectory, even if it is specified in the typeRoots attribute